 - ‘Part-Time’ or ‘Later-Starter’ – Post graduate qualifications like the UK MRCA/MRCP/MRCS etc enable you to increase your experience and earning capacity overall.
 This way, you can increase your earnings and earn enough money to fund your start-up!
 And, during your training you might see an opportunity that others miss.

-Is there a health start-up that you are you particularly excited by?
+Finally, is there a health start-up that you’re you particularly excited by?

 Echo, the prescription app.
 They are sorting out repeat prescriptions, which so needs to be done.
 A piece of paper in a box?
 Who has the time to go to GP surgery to put paper in box to get their medications!?